framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

         ...
     };

+As of FW/1 3.5, `diLocations` can now be either an array of paths or a list of paths.

 If you use a load listener and call `bf.onLoad( myListener )`, you use `diConfig` and add `loadListener = myListener` to it instead.

 If you perform more complex configuration of DI/1 (adding bean declarations etc), add a new function to your `Application.cfc` that accepts the bean factory as an argument, and then specify that as the `loadListener`: